 Welcome to Santa Rosa Montessori School!

 At Santa Rosa (formerly Brush Creek) Montessori School, we believe in nurturing the individual essence of each child to help them become capable, empathetic world citizens.
 Our mission is to provide an inviting and prepared environment that supports the holistic development of children aged 2 - 6 years.
-With our unique bilingual program and experienced teachers, we offer a rich educational experience grounded in the Montessori philosophy.
+With our unique program and experienced teachers, we offer a rich educational experience grounded in the Montessori philosophy.
 Santa Rosa Montessori School is a nonprofit organization governed by a Board of Directors.

 AMS was founded in 1960 and has grown to be the largest Montessori organization in the world.
 AMS is a non-profit, non-discriminatory service organization dedicated to encouraging and supporting the use of the Montessori teaching approach in private and public schools.
 Member-supported, its funding comes mainly from Montessori-credentialed teachers, schools, administrators, teacher education programs, parents of Montessori schoolchildren, and interested friends.
 10,000 members strong, they are committed to furthering Montessori philosophy, making it a growing educational alternative, and promoting better education for all children regardless of age, socioeconomic status, or geographical location.